twallett/Machine-Learning-From-Scratch/Optimization/README.md

 For a deeper understanding of each method, refer to the corresponding folders in this directory.

-## 1. Steepest Descent
+## 1. Stochastic Gradient Descent (SGD)

-Steepest Descent is an iterative optimization method used to find the minimum of a function.
+Stochastic Gradient Descent is an iterative optimization method used to find the minimum of a function.
 It involves moving in the direction of the negative gradient.

 ### $\theta_{k+1} = \theta_{k} - \alpha \nabla f({\theta_{k}})$